Business Insight

 Attorney General, The Hon Mark Dreyfus KC MP (second reading speech)

-What reforms are in tranche 1?
+What privacy reforms are in tranche 1, and when do they commence?

-The proposed reforms address 23 proposals that were "agreed" in the Government Response to the Privacy Act Review Report, out of a total of 116 proposals.
+The reforms in tranche 1 address 23 proposals that were "agreed" in the Government Response to the Privacy Act Review Report, out of a total of 116 proposals.
 Key areas covered by the reforms are enhanced regulatory powers, automated decision transparency, cybersecurity uplifts, code-making powers (beginning with a new Children's Online Privacy Code), simpler international data transfers, a new statutory tort for serious invasions of privacy, and criminal offences for doxxing (exposing data in a way that is menacing or harassing).

 What reforms are still to come?